GoogleChrome/web.dev/src/site/content/en/fast/publish-modern-javascript/index.md

 In addition to dedicated plugins for webpack and Rollup, modern JavaScript bundles with legacy fallbacks can be added to any project using [devolution](https://github.com/theKashey/devolution).
-Devolution is a standalone tool transforms the output from a build system to produce legacy JavaScript variants, allowing bundling and transformations to assume a modern output target.
+Devolution is a standalone tool that transforms the output from a build system to produce legacy JavaScript variants, allowing bundling and transformations to assume a modern output target.